 Those matters are:

-- If you fail to meet your payment obligations under an agreement with us or you commit a serious credit infringement, we may be entitled to disclose this to a credit reporting body;
+c) If you fail to meet your payment obligations under an agreement with us or if you commit a serious credit infringement, we may be entitled to disclose this to a credit reporting body;

-- A copy of the Credit Reporting Policy for the Credit Reporting Bodies listed above can be found on their websites or a hard copy will be provided upon request.
+e) A Copy of the Credit Reporting Policy for the Credit Reporting Bodies listed above can be found on their website or a hard copy will be provided upon request.
 If we engage a Credit Reporting body we will advise in this policy where their credit reporting policy can be obtained;

 You can ask us to provide you a hard copy of this policy (including the Statement of Notifiable Matters).

 As we are not the holder of an Australian Credit License we will not and cannot disclose your Repayment History Information to Credit Reporting Bodies.